Doctor’s Note: Your Essential Guide to Anti-Aging Lasers

 Ablative Laser

-While we learn, let's use red font for non-ablative lasers, because it means heat! 🔥
+While we learn, let's use red font for non-ablative lasers, because it mean gently heating the skin! 🔥

 Bird’s Eye View